sfaber02/gp3-capstone-visualmixer/README.md

 before React attempted to perform a .map on the effects array
     - authorization is disbaled on this route for now
 - existing users are not getting accurate votes from DB
+- availablevotes is spelled wrong on the backend

 > ## ToDo